 I am a former high school English teacher and lectured in Creative Writing at both Leeds and Glasgow universities.
-For the last fifteen years I have also worked extensively in schools, reading from my novels and running Creative Writing workshops.
+For the last twenty years I have also worked in schools, reading from my novels and running Creative Writing workshops.
 I don’t take attention spans for granted and try very hard to be as entertaining and stimulating for pupils as possible.

 Mainly, I work with senior school secondary pupils (4th-6th year), as my novels tend to be more popular with that age group.
 Don’t worry, I won’t read from Death of a Ladies’ Man.

 Increasingly, I’ve been asked to appear in primary schools (p.6-7) and can tailor readings from The Incredible Adam Spark easily to suit this age group.

 I also have experience of leading workshops in care units and schools for socially-excluded young people.